James Wade: Personal life

 Wade quit his job at a garage in Aldershot twelve days before the start of the 2006 World Matchplay, becoming a full-time professional darts player.

-Wade dated Soccer AM presenter Helen Chamberlain from 2008–2010, but they split after roughly two years together.
-On 8 August 2015, Wade married model Sammi Marsh who he has been in a relationship with since 2013.
+Wade dated Soccer AM presenter Helen Chamberlain from 2008 to 2010, but they split after roughly two years together.
+On 8 August 2015, Wade married model Sammi Marsh, who he has been in a relationship with since 2013.
 Marsh worked for the PDC as a "walk-on" girl and often accompanied Wade during his entrance.
 She is now Wade's manager.

 In 2012, Wade, together with the seven other players who competed in the Premier League recorded a charity single with Chas Hodges and his band called 'Got My Tickets for the Darts' which was written by Chas.
 It was released on 18 May, the night after the play-offs at the O2 in London, where it was premiered.
 Proceeds from the single were donated to the Haven House Children's Hospice.
-On 8 October 2018, Wade's wife Sammi Marsh gave birth to a baby boy who they named Arthur.
-They reside in Surrey.
+On 8 October 2018, Wade's wife Sammi Marsh gave birth to a son.
+They also have a second son.

+Wade has bipolar disorder and ADHD, and has openly spoken about his experiences with mental health.
+He has been an ambassador for Bipolar UK since 2016, wearing the charity's logo on his darts shirts, and has participated in fundraisers for them.

+Wade chose his current walk-on song – I'm Still Standing by Elton John – to represent how he came through his struggles.